Migrant workers in the Gulf Cooperation Council region: Qatar

+Saudi Arabia

 In Saudi Arabia, the kafala system is enshrined in the 1969 Labor Law.
 The 1969 law required every migrant worker to have signed a contract with an employer, placing them directly under the responsibility of the sponsor.
 The employers were required to subsequently request the Saudi government to grant work permits for these migrant workers.
 Work permits were granted upon arrival of the migrant workers, but only if they could show their employment contracts signed by both themselves and the sponsor.

 The 2005 Labour Law constituted a revision of the 1969 Labor Law, but contained many of the kafala elements found in the old 1969 Labor Law.
 The Ministry of Labor held the responsibility for work and residence permits.
 Migrant workers could only receive work permits after signing a contract with an employer and being under the responsibility of the employer.
 Migrant workers were not allowed to work for other employers, nor were employers permitted to employ migrant workers belonging to other employers.
 The labor contract had to state the duration of the employment.

 The 2005 Labour Law was amended in 2013, which provided Saudi police and labor authorities with the power to enforce the provisions of the Labor Law against undocumented laborers.
 Punishments included both detention and deportation.
 The 2005 Labour Law was again amended in 2015, introducing more extensive labor protections.
 First of all, the amendments criminalized a series of abuse labor practices.
 Secondly, the amendments increase paid leave and job-related injury compensation and oblige employers, when terminating a worker's contract, to provide the worker with a week's payment so other employment can be found.
 Thirdly, the amendments enhance the powers of inspection and enforcement of the Ministry of Labor.

 Additionally, amendments included the introduction fines for labor rights violations, including the confiscations of passports, excessive working hours, dangerous working conditions, absent labor contracts, delayed salary payments and false reports of unauthorized leave.
 Fines, as well as prison sentences, were also introduced for migrant workers who stayed in Saudi Arabia beyond the length of their residency permit and for leaving without the employer's permission.